What the Russian invasion is like for villages in western Ukraine

 PROTSEK: (Non-English language spoken).

-FRAYER: "This is the way we fight," Tatiana laughs.
-Among the women here is Dana Luhonovich (ph), a postal worker who's on her day off.
+FRAYER: "This is the way we fight," Tetiana laughs.
+Among the women here is Dana Luhanovych, a postal worker who's on her day off.
 One of her daughters lives in America.
 Her other daughter is a soldier fighting on the front line in the port city of Mariupol.

 FRAYER: "I'm worried.
 I'm crying.
 I'm praying," she says, "that everything will be OK."